Eastern Nevada Fishing Report

 flows are well above normal for this time of year and access is difficult in

 exist for quite a while.
+As an example,

 HIGH ALPINE LAKES

-Due to the snow at higher
+Due to the snow at higher elevations,

 experienced backcountry travelers.
 Lakes

 are iced over.
 No further reports until